5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 FACTS

-Uluru is the inselberg meaning an isolated mountain unusually rising on a slope or plain surface.
-It is the second-biggest monolith in the world and was created over 600 million years ago.
-Now stands at 348 meters high with a circumference of 9.4kms and extends for 2.5 km underground.
-Around the mountain, there are many springs, waterholes, rock caves and ancient paintings.
-Namely - Mutitjulu Waterhole, Kulpi Mutitjulu (Mutitjulu Cave), Taputji, Tjukatjapi, Pulari, Mala Puta Kantju Gorge Warayuki and Kuniya Piti.
-Approximately at 25 km on the west side is Kata Tjuta, also known as the Olgas.
-The Olgas are the rock formation of Kata Tjuta, made up of 36 different mountaintops.
-Uluru is an ancient name that doesn't have one specific meaning, but one possible given meaning is 'place of many heads' as a reference to the ancestors who inhabited the lands.
+Uluru is an inselberg, meaning an isolated mountain that rises unusually from a flat or sloping surface.
+It is the second-largest monolith in the world, formed over 600 million years ago.
+Standing at 348 meters high, it has a circumference of 9.4 kilometers and extends 2.5 kilometers underground.
+Surrounding the mountain are numerous springs, waterholes, rock caves, and ancient paintings.
+Notable sites include Mutitjulu Waterhole, Kulpi Mutitjulu (Mutitjulu Cave), Taputji, Tjukatjapi, Pulari, Mala Puta, Kantju Gorge, Warayuki, and Kuniya Piti.
+Approximately 25 kilometers to the west lies Kata Tjuta, also known as the Olgas.
+Kata Tjuta is a rock formation made up of 36 different mountaintops.
+The name Uluru itself is ancient and doesn't have one specific meaning, but one interpretation is 'place of many heads,' referencing the ancestors who once inhabited the land.

 Uluru has a modern name called - 'Ayers Rock”.